interlay/interbtc-api/README.md

 // Most of the time, a single Vault will be able to fulfill the request.
 ```

-At this point, you will need to send BTC using your favorite BTC wallet.
+Send BTC using the wallet of your choice or the regtest node (see below).

-### Redeeming interBTC
+### Redeeming

+To exchange interBTC back for physical BTC, you can then request to redeem (burn) interBTC.

 ```ts
 import { BitcoinAmount } from "@interlay/monetary-js";